nuts-foundation/nuts-node/docs/pages/deployment/monitoring.rst

 * ``vcr.issuer.issued_credentials_count`` holds the total number of credentials issued by the local node
 * ``vcr.issuer.revoked_credentials_count`` holds the total number of revoked credentials issued by the local node
 * ``vcr.verifier.revocations_count`` holds the total number of revoked credentials (public and private VCs)
+* ``vdr.conflicted_did_documents.total_count`` holds the total number of DID documents that have parallel updates.
+This may indicate a stolen private key
+* ``vdr.conflicted_did_documents.owned_count`` holds the number of conflicted DID documents you control as a node owner

 Metrics
 *******